Eric Kelly (boxer)

-Eric Lamar Kelly (born September 20, 1980) is a former four-time national boxing champion, former member of the U.S. National Olympic team, a viral video star, celebrity trainer, sports correspondent, and brand ambassador.
+Eric Lamar Kelly (born September 20, 1980) is a former four-time national boxing champion, former member of the U.S. Olympic Boxing team, a viral video star, celebrity trainer, sports correspondent, and brand ambassador.

 Early life and education

 Kelly was born in Titusville, Florida and moved to the Bed-Stuy section of Brooklyn, New York as a child with his father and graduated from the now-defunct Thomas Jefferson High School.
 Kelly attended the United States Olympic Education Center (USOEC) on the campus of Northern Michigan University in Marquette, Michigan.

 Boxing career

 Encouraged into boxing by his father, Kelly trained at the New Bed-Stuy Boxing Center under George Washington, Harry Keitt & Dylan “Blimp” Parsley Sr., and at Gleason's under the tutelage of Hector Rocca, under whom he won his 1st national title at 16.

 Kelly achieved success as 1997 Junior Olympic Boxing Champion, 1998 USA Boxing Under-19 National Champion, 1998 National Golden Gloves bronze medalist, and 1999 American Boxing Classic Champion.
 He was a two-time New York Daily News Golden Glove Champion, and the 2000 National Golden Glove Champion.
-In 2000 he was named an alternate for the U.S. Olympic Team at the Sydney Games.
+In 2000 he was named an alternate for the U.S. Olympic Boxing Team at the Sydney Games.
 In 2001, ranked number one in the country, Kelly lost in the finals of the U.S. Amateur Boxing Championship in 2001 to Andre Ward.
 Ward, then unranked, would go on to earn a gold medal at the 2004 Olympics in Athens.